Shenzhou 12: Spacewalks

 On 4 July 2021, the first of two scheduled spacewalks was carried out by Liu Boming and Tang Hongbo.
 The taikonauts tested an updated version of the Feitian space suit, completed installation of the station's robotic arm, and installed exterior equipment for use on future missions, including a camera lifting bracket.
 This marked the second ever Chinese spacewalk, after Zhai Zhigang's spacewalk nearly 13 years prior on Shenzhou 7.
 The spacewalk lasted for 6 hours and 46 minutes.

 On 20 August 2021, Nie Haisheng and Liu Boming carried out the second scheduled spacewalk of the mission.
 The two tested spacecraft equipment, installed a backup thermal control pump, and installed and raised panoramic camera D on the Tianhe core module.
 The spacewalk lasted for 5 hours and 55 minutes.

 Rendezvous test & return to Earth

 Shenzhou 12 undocked from Tiangong on 16 September 2021 at 00:56 UTC.
 Following undocking, the spacecraft performed a test of radial rendezvous procedures which would be utilized on the following mission, Shenzhou 13.
 After a successful test, Shenzhou 12 departed the station and returned to Earth on 17 September 2021, landing at the Dongfeng landing site in the Gobi Desert in Inner Mongolia at 05:34 UTC.

 Crew

 Nie Haisheng previously flew on Shenzhou 6 and Shenzhou 10.
 Liu Boming previously flew on Shenzhou 7.

-Backup crew

-The backup crew of Shenzhou 12 would fly to the Tiangong space station as the crew of Shenzhou 13 in October 2021.
+The backup crew would fly to the Tiangong space station as the crew of Shenzhou 13 in October 2021.